-It is recommended that the following additional development guidance is provided:
+It is recommended that the following additional considerations are also incorporated within the SPD or alternatively separate guidance is provided:

 - Information should be provided on any contributions required for strategic measures or local schemes.
-Refer to Section 4.2.6 (economic assessment) for information on funding protocol. - Information on any planned deviation from national guidance, permitted development rights or Article 4 Directions. - Who should be consulted on new development and links to the asset register required under the FWMA in order to clarify ownership and responsibility. - Use of the wetspots identified in this SWMP to further guide site specific flood risk assessments. - How to generate / where to find information on SuDS suitability and proposals.
+Refer to Section 5.4.3 (economic assessment) for information on funding protocol. - Information on any planned deviation from national guidance, permitted development rights or Article 4 Directions. - Who should be consulted on new development and links to the asset register required under the FWMA in order to clarify ownership and responsibility. - Use of the wetspots identified in this SWMP to further guide site specific flood risk assessments. - How to generate / where to find information on SuDS suitability and proposals.
 For example CIRIA guidance, Buildings Regulations, ground investigations.